Target Center: Ice hockey

-The NHL's Minnesota North Stars refused to move into Target Center upon its opening due to conflicting soft drink rights (their home at the time, the Met Center was served by Pepsi whereas the Target Center's pouring rights belonged to Coca-Cola).
+The NHL's Minnesota North Stars refused to move into Target Center upon its opening due to conflicting soft drink rights (their home at the time, Met Center was served by Pepsi whereas Target Center's pouring rights belonged to Coca-Cola).
 Despite this, the arena did host 6 neutral site NHL games during the 1993–94 NHL season after the North Stars' departure to Dallas, including one in which the Stars participated.
 The International Hockey League's Minnesota Moose played several of their games at Target Center during their existence from 1994 to 1996.
 The Boys' State High School Hockey Tournament was held at Target Center in 1998 and 1999.
 In June 2012, it was announced that the arena would play host to the future NCHC tournament games starting in 2014.
-The NCHC moved the tournament to the Xcel Energy Center (home of the Twin Cities' current NHL franchise, the Wild) in nearby St. Paul starting in 2018.
+The NCHC moved the tournament to Grand Casino Arena (home of the Twin Cities' current NHL franchise, Wild) in nearby St. Paul starting in 2018.

 Notable events

 Concerts

-The arena has been a popular venue that has hosted many concerts, including artists like Taylor Swift, Billy Joel, Celine Dion, Garth Brooks, Justin Bieber, Elton John, Katy Perry, Metallica, Paul McCartney, and Minnesota legend Prince.
+The arena has been a popular venue that has hosted many concerts, including artists like Taylor Swift, Billy Joel, Celine Dion, Garth Brooks, Lana Del Rey, Justin Bieber, Megan Thee Stallion, Elton John, Twenty One Pilots, Katy Perry, Melanie Martinez, Charli XCX, Dua Lipa, The Spice Girls, Doja Cat, One Direction, Sabrina Carpenter, Metallica, Pantera, Paul McCartney, Nicki Minaj, and Minnesota legend Prince.